 School computers and internet access is to be used for school related work.
 This does not include playing games not related to the curriculum or using social network sites (e.g. Snapchat, Facebook, Instagram, Twitter, Tumblr, etc.).

 - School technology will not be used to create or access materials which are offensive, obscene, or illegal.
 While the media center upholds the virtue of intellectual freedom, this is a school, common sense and the law dictate that materials potentially harmful to minors do not belong in public schools and libraries.
-For more information, read about the Internet Protection Act, passed in 2001.
+For more information, read about the Internet Protection Act, passed in 2001 and updated in 2011.

 - No school technologies will be altered in any way.
 This includes, but is not limited to, changing monitor settings, switching keys on keyboards, and unplugging cables.